Kohat: British period

 Following British victory over the Sikhs in 1848, Kohat came under British rule and was annexed in March 1849.
 Lieutenant Pollack was appointed as Kohat's first Assistant Commissioner.
 British authorities in Peshawar commenced construction of the Kohat Pass road in 1849, and completed it by 1850 despite violent opposition from local tribes.
 The pass was closed temporarily in 1853 after a quarrel arose among nearby tribes.
 The road which connected Kohat to Rawalpindi via Khushalgarh was of little trouble compared to the Kohat Pass road.

 Kohat remained largely peaceful during the Sepoy Mutiny of 1857, and local Pashtun soldiers largely ignored calls for rebellion.
 The British established a Hill Station at Cherat, just north of Kohat, in the 1860s.
 Kohat Pass road was closed on and off by British authorities for several more years on account of quarrels among local tribes, including in 1865 when it was closed for more than one and a half years.
 Armed skirmishes between British forces and Pashtun tribesmen continued on and off between the 1860s and 1870s.
 Kohat Cantonment was established by the British in 1874.
 Routes between Kohat and Bannu and Thall were frequently blockaded by Wazir tribesmen by 1880 that resulted in large clashes between the British and Wazirs.
 In the Tirah campaign of 1897–98 Kohat was the starting point of Sir William Lockhart's expedition against the Afridis and Mohmands.

 In 1924, Kohat was the scene of widespread communal rioting that resulted in a 21-day fast by Mohandas Gandhi, known popularly as Mahatma Gandhi, as a plea for unity.
 During the 1947 Kashmir War, Pashtun tribesmen from around the region convened in Kohat before departing for Kashmir in hopes of capturing the territory for Pakistan.

 Modern period

-Kohat suffered several attacks during the War in North-West Pakistan and War on Terror between 2008 and 2014.
+Kohat suffered several attacks during the War in North-West Pakistan and war on terror between 2008 and 2014.
 35 people were killed in a suicide bombing in 2009, while twin bombings in April 2010 killed 41.
-20 more were killed in a suicide bombing in September 2010, while the Kohat Tunnel was attacked by the Pakistani Taliban in January 2011, resulting in the deaths of 5 people.
+20 more were killed in a suicide bombing on the Old Police Lines in September 2010, while the Kohat Tunnel was attacked by the Pakistani Taliban in January 2011, resulting in the deaths of 5 people.
 2 more were killed in a bomb attack in July 2013.
 In February 2014, 12 were killed in a roadside blast near the city, while 6 more were killed in an attack on a van in October 2014.
 After a few years' lull in violence, 5 policemen were killed outside of Kohat following an anti-terror operation in May 2017.

+On 18 September 2026, another attack occurred on the Old Police Lines, killing 31 people and injuring 103 others.
+The Pakistani military alleged the attackers originated from Afghanistan and launched 3 airstrikes in retaliation.